Team-Tea-Time/laravel-filer/readme.md

 $user->attach('http://www.analysis.im/uploads/seminar/pdf-sample.pdf');
 ```

-You can also specify a key, title, and/or description using the options array:
+You can also specify a key (which uniquely identifies the attachment), a title, and/or a description using the options array:

 ```php
 $user->attach('uploads/avatars/1.jpg', ['key' => 'avatar']);